How solar panels are made

 Stage 4: Making ingots in a crystallisation furnace & doping with boron

 This impurity is in the form of the element boron.
-Boron is chosen because it is roughly the same size as the silicon atoms and due to its electrical properties.
+Boron is selected because its size is similar to that of silicon atoms, and it has suitable electrical properties.

 Boron-doping is achieved by placing the silicon crystals and a vial of boron in a crucible.
-A crucible is a special container which can be put into a special oven at really high temperatures without melting or burning.
+A crucible is a specialised container that can withstand extremely high temperatures in an oven without melting or burning.

 The boron and silicon mix during this process.
 The mixture is then cooled slowly under regulated conditions, allowing the removal of unwanted substances.
 Once the silicon has cooled and solidified, the crucible is removed from the oven.
-The ingot is then moved onto the process of making the silicon wafers which are used to make solar cells.
+The solidified ingot is then transferred to the next stage, where it is sliced into silicon wafers used to make solar cells.

 Stage 5: Making silicon wafers

 The large ingot block is cut into smaller blocks of a specific size to make the wafers.
-These smaller blocks are pretty much the same length and breadth dimensions of a solar cell.
+These smaller blocks are roughly the same length and width as a solar cell.

 The blocks are then pushed through a special wire saw made of silicon carbide.
 The saw cuts the block into wafers less than 0.2 millimetres thick.
 These wafers are then cleaned in a special chemical bath to remove debris from the wafer.
 The wafers are then moved onto the next stage of solar cell production.